Ever wish you had a crystal ball to see into the mind of Uncle Sam?

 13 Ways to Lose Grant Funding

-Do you remember in the Indiana Jones movie where the Holy Grail is wheeled off to a government warehouse, never to be seen again?
+Do you remember the old Indiana Jones movie where the Holy Grail is wheeled off to a government warehouse, never to be seen again?

 Similar to the Professor Jones’ experience, the federal government has “virtual” warehouse where all the audit reports get filed.

-By examining the program reporting form that gets submitted to the clearinghouse we found 13 of the most common grant management “gotchas.”
+And by examining the program reporting forms that gets submitted to the audit clearinghouse, I found 13 of the most common grant management “gotchas.”

-Focus on these 13 areas and you will be on the right track to keep the grant funds flowing.
+If you focus on doing these 13 things right, you will be on the right track to keep the grant funds flowing.